Tusenka/fang-hacks/README.md

 just fat32

 Install
-format sd two partitions fat32
+* format microsd two partitions fat32
 * primery partition  - bootstrap + snx_autorun.sh + ffmpeg
 * secondary partition: data
 * adjust secondary one to eliminate magic constants for partitions names
+* insert sd card on the *runnung* webcam, do not reboot with it inserted!
 * you could adjust your rtsp stream by /profile
 * you could sh to the cam via telnet root/ismart12